hcientist/OnlinePythonTutor/unsupported-features.md

 - Passing in command-line arguments via argv[] array
 - Multi-threaded, concurrent, or asynchronous code
 - Anything involving GUI programming or GUI/webpage components
-- If you're behind some kinds of firewalls or proxy servers, sometimes the visualizer doesn't work
-- Reading data from external files; put data inline in strings when possible
+- Reading data from external files; put all your data in strings when possible
 - Interfacing with databases, networks, or other external resources
 - Importing external 3rd-party libraries
 - Code that is too large in size; shorten your code!
 - Code that runs for too many steps (e.g., > 1,000 steps) or for a long time
   - shorten your code to isolate where you want to visualize and debug
   - or [set Python breakpoints](https://youtu.be/80ztTXP90Vs?t=42) using `#break` comments
+- If you're behind some kinds of firewalls or proxy servers, the visualizer may not work

 Look through these issue trackers for additional bugs and unsupported features:
 - https://github.com/pgbovine/OnlinePythonTutor/issues